 - Ability to analyze budget information to provide early warning of projected cost variances from budget

-- Excellent planning/organizational skills and attention to detail, sound judgment, dedicated to meeting tight deadlines and producing high quality work while managing competing priorities, sometimes working under pressure
+- Excellent planning/organizational skills and attention to detail, sound judgment, dedicated to meeting tight deadlines and producing high quality work while managing competing priorities

-- Strong interpersonal skills with an ability to work with staff across departments and levels; ability to communicate and explain financial results to non-finance staff
+- Strong interpersonal skills with an ability to work with finance and non-finance staff across departments and levels

-- High degree of proficiency with Excel including creating vlookups and pivot tables; prior experience with Cost Point and FocusPoint is a plus
+- High degree of proficiency with Microsoft products.
+Experience with Cost Point and FocusPoint is a plus

 - Experience supervising junior staff or willingness to learn

 |WHAT WE DO:

 NORC at the University of Chicago is an objective, non-partisan research institution that delivers reliable data and rigorous analysis to guide critical programmatic, business, and policy decisions.
 Since 1941, our teams have conducted groundbreaking studies, created and applied innovative methods and tools, and advanced principles of scientific integrity and collaboration.
 Today, government, corporate, and nonprofit clients around the world partner with us to transform increasingly complex information into useful knowledge.

 For over 75 years, NORC has evolved in many ways, moving the needle with research methods, technical applications and groundbreaking research findings.
 But our tradition of excellence, passion for innovation, and commitment to collegiality have remained constant components of who we are as a brand, and who each of us is as a member of the NORC team.
 With world-class benefits, a business casual environment, and an emphasis on continuous learning, NORC is a place where people join for the stellar research and analysis work for which we’re known, and stay for the relationships they form with their colleagues who take pride in the impact their work is making on a global scale.